Rationale

 Grading scales

-To establish a unified approach towards awarding grades, SGIS Primary Section follows a grading scales which combines the requirements of the Bulgarian Ministry of Education and of CIE, and aims at setting a high standard of achievement for all students.
+To establish a unified approach towards awarding grades, SGISP Primary Section follows a grading scale which combines the requirements of the Bulgarian Ministry of Education and of CIE and aims at setting a high standard of achievement for all students.

 90 – 100 % - excellent performance